JWang1414/fall2025/computational/labs/Lab 8.md

 We believe that it is because of the iteration procedure applied by the Gauss-Seidel method.
 The method iterates across the plane from left-to-right, bottom-to-top.
 This order of updates means that some points will have more updated information than others, and so will be updated differently.
 - Which points have more updated information?
+- There is a shock wave / inconsistency in the top-right
+	- If we make the time step smaller the shock wave also gets smaller
+- TA confirmed this is all correct

 The temperature at $x=25$ and $y=10$ is, 0.34 celsius
 ### Question 3